 Employment Law for Contractors

-Hiring by the Book: Five Essential Steps for Contractors
+Hiring by the Book: Four Essential Steps for Contractors

 Observing a few basic procedures when hiring a new worker can help construction employers avoid run-ins with federal and state authorities.